subratcall/msdataworkshop/README.md

    - This demonstrates atomic exactly once event-driven communication over AQ,
    - This also demonstrates CQRS as the command is executed on the database while the query is derived from events received.
    - If any changes are made to src code or deployment, simply run `./build.sh ; ./redeploy.sh` to rebuild and redeploy
+   - todo add doc links on JSON both in db (eg SODA), Helidon, and in general

 Task 9.5 tbd (Demonstrate spatial service running on Weblogic (operator) via order delivery routing service )